San Marcos Growers LogoSan Marcos Growers

 Winter Hardiness: 20-25° F

-Chrysanthemoides incana (Vaalbietou) - A low sprawling evergreen groundcover sub-shrub that grows to 12 to 18 inches tall by 10 feet of more wide with fine wooly gray 1 to 2 inch long spatulate leaves that contrast well with the yellow daisy flowers that are produced on and off through the year.
+Chrysanthemoides incana (Vaalbietou) - A fast growing low sprawling evergreen groundcover that grows to 12 to 18 inches tall by 10 feet or more wide with fine wooly gray 1 to 2 inch long ovate and spatulate leaves that contrast well with the yellow daisy flowers that are produced on and off through the year.

 Plant in full sun to light shade in a well-drained soil where it can be watered fairly regularly to infrequently.
 Tolerates coastal wind and salt.
-It is considered fairly hardy a while it has not been tested by any cold winters since we have started growing it, it should be cold hardy to at least 25° F. This plant should prove to be a nice low maintenance sprawling groundcover that can be easily pruned to maintain shape and size as well as promote new growth.
+It is considered to be fairly hardy but has not been tested by any very cold winters since we have started growing it - it should be cold hardy to at least 25° F. This plant should prove to be a nice low maintenance sprawling groundcover that can be easily pruned to maintain shape and size as well as promote new growth.
 An excellent plant for difficult seafront gardens and unlike its bigger cousin, Chrysanthemoides monilifera, which has become a serious weed in Australia, this plant does not reseed to become a weed.

-This information about Chrysanthemoides incana displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Chrysanthemoides incana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.